Israel says it destroys new Hamas tunnel network in Gaza

-JERUSALEM (AP) — The Israeli military says it has destroyed a Gaza tunnel built by the Hamas militant group.
+JERUSALEM (AP) — The Israeli military said Sunday it destroyed a tunnel built by the Hamas militant group.

 Military spokesman Lt.
-Col. Jonathan Conricus says Sunday the new tunnel was intended to connect to an old tunnel that Israel partially destroyed.
-He says Israel has been following Hamas’ progress for some time and has rendered the whole network unusable.
+Col. Jonathan Conricus said the new tunnel was intended to connect to an old one that Israel partially destroyed in the southern Gaza Strip during the 2014 war, in what appears to be the first case of Hamas trying to “recycle” part of its devastated network.

-Conricus called the tunnel construction a “futile effort” by the Islamic militants and a waste of resources that could benefit Gaza residents.
+Conricus said Israel has been following Hamas’ progress for some time and that the targeted tunnels will now be impossible to rebuild.
+Conricus called it a “futile effort” by the Islamic militants and a waste of resources that could be used to aid Gaza residents.
+The coastal territory had been under an Israeli-Egyptian blockade since Hamas took over in 2007.

 Israel has placed a high priority on halting the tunnel threat since Hamas infiltrated Israel during the 2014 war.
-It marks the fourth such tunnel Israel has destroyed over the past four months.
+Although they did not manage to reach civilian areas, the infiltrations caught Israel off guard, with one attack killing five soldiers, and terrified the local population.

 Most Read Nation & World Stories